 Holland America Cruise Lines (RWS Entertainment Group) & (Belinda King Creative Productions)

 Holland America Line (HAL) does not have an in-house production company.
 This means they employ third-party production companies to design shows for their fleet.
-Holland America currently commisions entertainment from RWS Entertainment Group, a New York City-based entertainment company known for staging shows in theme parks and industrials across America.
+Holland America currently commissions entertainment from RWS Entertainment Group, a New York City-based entertainment company known for staging shows in theme parks and industrials across America.
 The result is a line up of new, high-energy, contemporary shows that feature top Billboard hits.
 As of Summer 2018, RWS is beginning a transition away from full-time production casts.
-Instead, they are training casts to perform onboard for shorter stints as “guest entertainers.”
-This means singers and dancers are onboard for 3-4 months at a time and receive a higher standard of living.
+Instead, they are training casts to perform onboard for shorter stints as “guest entertainers,” in an elite dance show called “Step One.”
+This means dancers are onboard for 3-4 months at a time and receive a higher standard of living.

 Norwegian is another line of ships pushing their entertainment to land-based standards.
 Like Royal Caribbean they’re bringing near-full-length Broadway shows to the high seas with the likes of “Legally Blonde” and “Million Dollar Quartet” to name a few.
 These shows attract cutting-edge talent and fresh new dancers.
 Norwegian is expanding and just adopted Regeant Cruise Lines and Oceania Cruise Lines under its umbrella of entertainment.
 So when you audition for Norwegian, you can also be considered for these smaller lines as well.